2003 Carolina Panthers season: October 26 at New Orleans Saints

 On the tenth anniversary of the official awarding of the Panthers franchise to Jerry Richardson, former Saint Delhomme led the Panthers to the Superdome.
 The Panthers rushed for 223 yards led by Stephen Davis' 178 yards and two touchdowns.
 The Saints, led by Deuce McAllister's 101 rushing yards, erased Panthers leads of 10–0, 17–13, and 20–17 to force overtime.
 New Orleans won the coin toss, but Julius Peppers forced a Deuce McAllister fumble on the Carolina 37.
 The Panthers drove down field and booted yet another Kasay field goal; this ended a 23–20 contest as the Panthers became the first team to ever win three straight overtime road games.

 November 9 vs. Tampa Bay Buccaneers

 Carolina broke out to a 20–7 lead through three quarters, but the Buccaneers rallied in the fourth quarter for 17 points.
 Tampa Bay took a 24–20 lead with 2:45 to go.
-The Buccaneer defense, however, failed to keep Carolina at bay, and Jake Delhomme swiftly led the Panthers to a come from behind, game-winning touchdown with 1:11 left.
+The Buccaneers defense, however, failed to keep Carolina at bay, and Jake Delhomme swiftly led the Panthers to a come from behind, game-winning touchdown with 1:11 left.